mthl/guix-artwork/website/drafts/music-production-on-guix-system.md

 My drum machine of choice is [Hydrogen](https://guix.gnu.org/en/packages/hydrogen-1.0.1/).
-It lets me create any numer of arbitrarily long patterns, combine them, and
+It lets me create any number of arbitrarily long patterns, combine them, and
 --- that's crucially important --- sync up with other JACK applications such as Ardour.
 I toggled a button in Ardour to let it take control of the JACK transport, meaning that when I start